julbinb/JuliaPkgsList.jl/README.md

 #### Most common usages

 ```
-$ [julia] ./gen-pkgs-list.jl 10 -o mydata/pkgs-list.txt -n --includeversion
+$ [julia] ./gen-pkgs-list.jl 10 -o mydata/pkgs-list.txt -n --includeuuid --includeversion
 ```

-outputs the list of names and latest versions of the 10 most starred packages to the file `mydata/10-pkgs-list.txt` (folder `mydata` needs to exist), excluding packages with repositories listed in [`data/excluded.txt`](data/excluded.txt).
+outputs the list of names, uuids, and latest versions of the 10 most starred packages to the file `mydata/10-pkgs-list.txt` (folder `mydata` needs to exist), excluding packages with repositories listed in [`data/excluded.txt`](data/excluded.txt).